If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 However, it is very important not to let this fear stop you from getting help.
 You could tell a trusted adult, teacher, youth worker or other family member about what’s going on so they can help make sure you’re safe.

 Abuse is never justified and never a way to express love, care or affection.
 It’s important to get support to make sure that you are OK and so that the abuse does not continue.

 If you think a friend or someone you know is being abused, start by talking to them about it when it is safe to do so.
-It is a good idea to wait until you are alone with them or in a place where you will not be overheard by the abuser.
-If your friend has come to you to talk about it, listen to them and be supportive, and remind them how strong they are in confiding in you, because it takes a lot of courage to talk about abuse and violence.
+It is a good idea to wait until you are alone with them in person, so you are not overheard by the abuser.
+Try to avoid messaging them as their abuser may be checking their phone.

 Make it clear you’re there for them, share the advice on these pages and encourage them to talk to someone they trust about it, such as a family member, a friend, a teacher or the police.